 Extending the Life of the Filter

 The filter is made up of pleated material.
 Over time, the folds in the pleats can build up residue that cannot easily be removed with a rinse.
 If you spread apart the pleats and look in, you may see some discoloration and residue.
-When this occurs, you'll find that you need to clean the filter much more often than necessary.
+When this occurs, you'll find that you need to clean the filter much more often.

 This residue can be broken down by soaking the filter in Tri-Sodium Phosphate, available at your local pool store.
-I, personally, have found that using full-strength muriatic acid on the cartridge works very well.
+I have found that using full-strength muriatic acid on the cartridge works very well.

 NOTE: I only do this if I am replacing the filter and just trying to get a few more days of filtration out of it.
 This is NOT good for a filter.
 I pour the acid directly on the filter cartridge covering as much of the element as I can, leaving it to eat away at the residue for 3 or 4 minutes.
 The fumes can be overwhelming and it WILL damage the filter, so I don't recommend it unless you plan on replacing it very soon.